-Top 10 Most Effective Methods for Contacting Legislators
+Top 11 Most Effective Methods for Contacting Legislators

-- Face-to-Face Individual Visits
+- Face-to-face individual visits

-- Interaction on Social Media
+- Interaction on social media

-- Face-to-Face Group Visit
+- Face-to-face group visit

+- Virtual meetings

-- Telephone Call
+- Telephone call

-- Handwritten Letters
+- Handwritten letters

 - Emails

-- Resolution Passed by an Organization
+- Resolution passed by an organization

 - Petition

-- News Report of Group/Individual Position
+- News report of group/individual position

-- Form (sign on) Letters
+- Form (sign-on) letters

-Meeting with Legislators or other key decision makers
+Meeting with legislators or other key decision makers

-Be flexible with your time.
-Be flexible in the times you are available to see the legislator, scheduling as far ahead as possible.
-Be prepared to suggest or accept alternative appointments, including meetings with a key staffer.

-Be on time and prepared.
-The legislator has many time commitments during the session.
-Be courteous by being on time and prepared.

-Know who you are talking to.
-Learn something about each legislator before you meet him or her.

-Understand the legislative process.
-Understand how a bill becomes a law.

-Never underestimate the power of a legislative aide.
+- Be flexible in the times you are available to see the legislator, scheduling as far ahead as possible.
+Be prepared to suggest or accept alternative appointments, including meetings with a key staffer. - Be on time and prepared.
+The legislator or staff member has many time commitments and a packed calendar.
+Expect a short meeting. - Know who you are talking to.
+Learn something about each legislator before you meet him or her. - Understand the legislative process.
+Understand how a bill becomes a law. - Never underestimate the power of a legislative aide.
 Due to their contacts with constituents, the aides can advise a legislator on constituency interest on a project or bill and, therefore, can advocate your position if you meet with them.
 Enlist their help.
-Always be courteous to them.

-Prepare your case and be clear.
+Always be courteous to them. - Appoint a single, articulate and organized spokesperson.
+If you are in a group, appoint a spokesperson and be sure to introduce all members of the group and their interest in the project.
+Make BRIEF introductions. - Prepare your case and be clear.
 Be clear about what result you want from the meeting.
-Know your special category project and be specific about the project's benefits to your community.

-Never lie, never lie.
+Know your special category project and be specific about the project's benefits to your community. - Never lie, never lie, never lie.
 If you don't know the answer, there is no shame in admitting It.
-Promise to get back with the information, and then be sure to follow through.
+Promise to get back with the information and then be sure to follow through. - If you don't know, say so!

-If You Don't Know, Say So!
 Don't feel as if you must know everything.
 Don't create an answer.
-Let your legislator know you will research information and respond.

-Appoint a single, articulate, and organized spokesperson.
-If you are in a group, appoint a spokesperson, and be sure to introduce all members of the group and their interest in the project.

-Be courteous and friendly.
-Never embarrass or threaten a legislator.

-Acknowledge the existence and arguments of opposing sides on a controversial issue.
-Be prepared with facts of your own that refute your opponents' arguments.

-Ask for support.
+Let your legislator know you will research information and respond. - Acknowledge the existence and arguments of opposing sides on a controversial issue.
+Be prepared with facts of your own that refute your opponents' arguments. - Ask for support.
 Before leaving, try to summarize the major points of your discussion and ask for the legislator's support on your issues.
-Try to frame your request in a maximum of 3 critical issues.

-Thank the lawmaker for their time and concern.
-Leave your business card or some memento of your special category project.

-Follow up with a thank you note.
+Try to frame your request in a maximum of three critical issues. - Thank the lawmaker/staff for their time and concern.
+Leave your business card or some memento of your special category project. - Follow up with a thank you note.
 When you return home, send a thank you note to all legislators and aides with whom you met to remind them of your project and interests.

-Storytelling- An important part of Advocacy.
+Storytelling- An important part of advocacy.

 Craft your story that illustrates a policy point.
 Tell the real life of an individual or composite story of a few people.
-Make it brief, but heartfelt with enough details to make it memorable.
+Make it brief, but heartfelt, with enough details to make it memorable.
 You may not know deep health policy tactics that are backed up with charts and figures, but you do know the lived experiences of your colleagues, patients and community members.
 Leverage that and link it to a policy point.